 The United States built her first torpedo boat Cushing (TB-1) in 1890 and her last Wilkes (TB-35) in 1902.
 Most of these were decommissioned or re-purposed prior to the start of World War I. The surviving Torpedo Boats were renamed on 01 August 1918 as "Coast Torpedo Boat #X" where "X" was a new numeric series, starting with # 1.
 This number was given to the former USS Foote (TB-3) which was now renamed as USS Coast Torpedo Boat # 1 (TB-3).
 Like the old pre-dreadnought battleships mentioned above, this renaming of torpedo boats was done in order to free up their names for new destroyers.
 All of these torpedo boats were decommissioned the following year and soon afterwards sold for scrap.
 As these boats were all gone prior to the 17 July 1920 redesignation, the Torpedo Boat designation went out of service and was not replaced with a new one.
 New small warships of about this size were now designated in the Patrol Vessel category.

 The first USN destroyer was Bainbridge (D-1) which completed in 1902.
 The designation for all existing destroyers was changed from "D-X" to "DD-X" as part of the 20 July 1921 redesignation mentioned above.
 During prohibition, twenty-five destroyers were loaned to the US Coast Guard and these ships were redesignated as "CG-X" starting with USS Cassin (DD-43) which became CG-1 on 7 June 1924.
-Most of these destroyers were scrapped following their return to the USN after the end of prohibition but a few were retained and given back their DD designation and hull numbers.
+Most of these destroyers were scrapped following their return to the USN after the end of prohibition but a few were retained and these few were given back their previous DD designation and hull number.

 Following World War II, many Fletcher (DD-445), Allen M. Sumner (DD-692) and Gearing (DD-710) class destroyers were modified and given new, specialized missions as Fleet Escorts (DDE), Radar Pickets (DDR) and ASW submarine killers (DDK).
 The ASW destroyers (DDK) were redesignated as Fleet Escort destroyers (DDE) on 4 March 1950.
 All Fleet Escort destroyers (DDE) were reclassified as destroyers (DD) on 30 June 1962.
 Most radar picket destroyers (DDR) were reclassified as destroyers (DD) during the 1960s.
 One Fleet Escort destroyer USS Saufley (DDE-465) was reclassified as an Experimental Escort Destroyer (EDDE) on 1 January 1951 and then used as a test bed during the 1950s for sonar and ASW experiments.
 She was reclassified as a general purpose destroyer (DD-465) on 1 July 1962.